-To create leads, update contacts, and add chat transcripts to your leads, we’ll connect your Salesforce org to AppExchange chat.
-But before we do that, let’s figure out who on your team should be involved with setup.
+To create leads, update contacts, and add chat transcripts to your leads, we’ll connect your Salesforce org to AppExchange Chat.
+But before we do that, let’s figure out who on your team should be involved with the setup.

 Here's a flow chart help you determine who to involve:

 Most Salesforce admins have questions about the connection between their org and AppExchange Chat.
-Here are the answers to the most common ones.
+Here are answers to the most common questions.

-A: No. AppExchange Chat connects to your Salesforce org using an OAuth (Open Authentication) connection via credentials chosen by you or your admin.
+A: No. AppExchange Chat connects to your Salesforce org using an OAuth connection via credentials chosen by you or your admin.

 A: Please contact our support team or your Qualified Consultant to receive detailed documentation about the connection architecture.